 Your special circumstances must fit under at least 1 of the 11 grounds available.
 These cover things like having another child or person in your care, unexpected costs or inability to earn income.

 Each ground has a list of the information we need to consider your application.
-Any information you provide can be shared with the other parent or carer, so make sure you’re comfortable with them seeing it before you send it in.
+Any information you provide will be shared with the other parent or carer, so make sure you’re comfortable with them seeing it before you send it in.

 Grounds for child support reviews